marko0205/AWS-EC2-Word-Count/ReadME.md

 ## Weak scalability

 Weak scalability tests show the behavior of the algorithm, where the scaled speedup is calculated based on the amount of work done for a scaled problem size.
-Overall, execution times seem not to vary too much over the graph showed above, where the efficiency remains above 20% up to 18-20 vCPU.
+Overall, execution times seem not to vary too much over the graph showed above, where the efficiency remains above 20% up to 18-20 vCPU. (second approach)

 ![](assets/Second_weak.png)